How Festively Plump Dads Might Make Their Daughters Sick

 The good news (and bad news) is there's a new study illuminating how a father's health before conception can influence his child's health.
-In particular, this study regards how obese men and their genes could cause their daughters to develop breast cancer.
+In particular, this study regards how obese men and their genes could cause their daughters to have poor immunity.

-It's commonly understood activities which modify gene expression are often the mechanisms that cause breast cancer.
+It's commonly understood activities which modify gene expression are often the mechanisms that cause poor immune health.
 These include things like smoking, poor diet, high stress levels, and more.

-However, investigator Sonia de Assis, Ph.D., and her team of researchers at the Department of Oncology at Georgetown Lombardi Comprehensive Cancer Center in Washington, D.C., reported in the journal Scientific Reports an obese father's sperm might also be a cause for breast cancer.
+However, investigator Sonia de Assis, Ph.D., and her team of researchers at the Department of Oncology at Georgetown Lombardi Comprehensive Cancer Center in Washington, D.C., reported in the journal Scientific Reports an obese father's sperm might also be a cause for decreased immunity.

 So how did they determine this exactly?

 Well, the researchers chose a group of normal weight male mice and a separate group of obese male mice to mate with normal weight female mice.